aya-rs/book/src/start/development.md

 ## Prerequisites

-Before getting started you will need the Rust stable and nightly tool-chains installed on your system.
+Before getting started you will need the Rust stable and nightly toolchains installed on your system.
+(The nightly toolchain is needed to use the bpf-linker installed in the next step.)
 This is easily achieved with [`rustup`](https://rustup.rs):

 ```console